webkom/chewie/README.md

 npm install
 gulp
 ```
-There has to be a projects json file with descriptions of the projects you have.
+There has to be a JSON-file with descriptions of the projects you want to deploy.
 *chewie* will look for it on the location specified by the environment variable:
 `SERVER_CONFIG_FILE`.
-The file should be on the format below:
+The file should use the following format:
 ```json
 {
   "<repo-name-from-github>": {